DerwenAI/ERKG/article/draft.md

-## Using Entity Resolution to construct a Knowledge Graph
+## Leverage entity resolution to construct knowledge graphs

 ## Introduction
-(**Report**)

-This article provides a hands-on tutorial to get started running both [Senzing](https://senzing.com/) for _entity resolution_ and [Neo4j](https://neo4j.com/) for _knowledge graphs_.
+This article provides a hands-on tutorial to get started running both [Senzing](https://senzing.com/) for _entity resolution_ and [Neo4j](https://neo4j.com/) for _knowledge graphs_, working in Python code.
 We'll begin with three datasets, clean up entities in the data, and finally build a knowledge graph from the results.
 The code shown here is intended to be simple to download, easy to follow, and presented so you can also try it with your own data.

+In this tutorial we'll be working in two environments which require some hands-on configuration and coding.
+The examples show code at level which should be fine for most anyone working in data science.
+You need to have some familiarity with each of the following:

+  - simple Python programming
+  - using a Linux command line
+  - cloning a public repo from GitHub

-Although knowledge graphs (KGs) have been around for many years, there's been lots of recent interest due to uses with AI.
+Although _knowledge graphs_ (KGs) have been around for many years, there's been lots of recent interest due to uses with AI.
 For example, it turns out that KGs are super helpful to "ground" the prompts and results of chatbots, to reduce "hallucination" errors in AI models.

-First, we need to discuss about _entity resolution_ (ER), which becomes especially important when you're working with knowledge graphs.
+We need to discuss about _entity resolution_ (ER), which becomes especially important when you're working with knowledge graphs.
-Knowledge graphs help us understand about _relations_ between _entities_.
+Recognize that knowledge graphs help us understand about _relations_ between _entities_.
-You can think of these in terms of language grammar, where entities are "nouns" and relations are the "verbs" connecting them.
+You can think in terms of language grammar, where entities are the "nouns" and relations are the "verbs" connecting them.
 In the sentence `"Jack catches the ball"` there are two entities `"Jack"` and `"the ball"` which are both nouns, and these are connected by a relation `"catches"` which is a verb.
 This approach of using graphs allows for very flexible ways of representing knowledge in general.
 Also, there are many powerful algorithms which can be applied for graph data, plus queries, graph machine learning, and so on.